innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 pactl load-module module-combine-sink sink_name=surround sink_properties=device.description="Bluetooth surround" slaves=fl,fr,rl,rr channels=4 channel_map=front-left,front-right,rear-left,rear-right
 ```

-The first line includes the default PulseAudio configuration.
-The next four lines of the config downmix each speaker to a mono sink.
+The first four lines downmix each speaker to a mono sink.
 The last line then combines them as a single 4 channel sink.
 Write this configuration to a file and `chmod +x` the file.
 Because the Bluetooth devices don't exist during PulseAudio initialization, this script needs to be ran after all pairing is completed rather than in `/etc/pulse/default.pa`.